Cookies on this website

 Training Opportunities

-Training is available in the areas of HSC and progenitor biology, biology of ageing, transcription factor biology, cytokine biology, single cell analysis of HSC/progenitor function, single cell functional genomics (RNAseq, ATACseq), advanced flow cytometry, advanced mouse genetics, CRISPR/Cas9-based genome editing and library screening technologies and advanced bioinformatics.
+Training is available in the areas of HSC and progenitor biology, biology and treatment of myeloid malignancies, biology of ageing, transcription factor biology, cytokine biology, single cell analysis of HSC/progenitor function, single cell functional genomics (RNAseq, ATACseq), advanced flow cytometry, advanced mouse genetics, CRISPR/Cas9-based genome editing and library screening technologies, advanced bioinformatics, mathematical modelling and machine learning.

 Students will be enrolled on the MRC WIMM DPhil Course, which takes place in the autumn of their first year.
 Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide-range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.